-The spectrum required to implement the 5G MSS Non-Terrestrial Network (NTN) service is 2x15 MHz aligning with the frequency pairings in 3GPP Band n256.
-Thus, the ideal block size for interested operators is a 2 x 15 MHz block
+The spectrum required to implement the 5G MSS Non-Terrestrial Network (NTN) service is a multiple of 2 x 5 MHz using the frequency pairings in 3GPP Band n256.
+Thus, the ideal block size for interested operators is claimed to be a 2x15 MHz block.

 Alternatively, a minimum bandwidth of 2x10 MHz could be also considered as a mean to increase competitiveness, with additional licenses being granted to the satellite service supporting NTN-D2D.

 For compatibility with mobile terminals, the lower part of the band is preferred as is adjacent to the spectrum used by telecom operators for LTE services, thus providing complementary coverage in areas where the deployment of terrestrial services is either not possible or too costly.